Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Billy Sherrill)

 Terrible.
 Utterly forgettable and un-noteworthy except that this all-gal band was the genesis of the songwriting partnership of Pam Rose and Mary Ann Kennedy, who went on to bill themselves as "Kennedy Rose" and develop a faithful following in the '80s and '90s.
-This is a remarkably tepid album, marked by the sad, impotent dregs of the '70s countrypolitan sound -- Billy Sherrill was billed as producer, but there's very little of his signature wall-of-sound style on display here.
+This is a remarkably tepid album, burdened by the sad, impotent dregs of the '70s countrypolitan sound -- Billy Sherrill was billed as producer, but there's very little of his signature wall-of-sound style on display here.
 It's a very thin-sounding album, with arrangements that do very little to boost their voices, leaving the vocals sounding flat and forlorn.
 Some unfortunate pop covers, as well as some original material that may be of interest to fans.
+Not sure what happened to the other gals in this band, Mary Fielder and Linda Moore, though both Kennedy and Rose enjoyed long careers as songwriters, initially as a dup and later as solo creators.
+This was Calamity Jane's only full album.

 Shawn Camp - see artist discography